Aim4kill/BF4_Stats_Research/README.md

 # Stat Events

 By looking at stat codes (for example "c_aku__shw_g") it is unclear what stat event (in this case "shw").
 I took a look at the battlelog apk awards json file (my interest in bf4 stats research appeared when i stumbled upon this file).
 I understood that these short names are stat events (for example "kwa" => StatEvent_KillWith_X_As_Y), so i looked further to get full stat event list.
 I searched for these stat events in bf4 ebx files (https://github.com/GreyDynamics/BF4_EBX) and found a place where stat event enum is used (https://github.com/GreyDynamics/BF4_EBX/blob/4e19b479df7294c70744fedf762575bdef9c6db8/Persistence/SpamSettings_offset_.txt).
-In order to get full stat event list, i needed to dump that particular ebx file, so i did and got the full stat event list.
+In order to get full stat event list, i needed to dump that particular ebx file, so i did and got the full stat event list (From server version R58).
 In order to get this stat event list usable i wrote this stat event enum in C#.
 You can see it down below.
 Commnets - some descriptions i found for stat events while looking at bf4 ebx files.

 ```C#
 enum StatEvent